A-Vasilev-QA/jetbrains-youtrack-android-tests/README.md

 Another way

 Really, you don't need it.
-You won't fill the data correct, just use the Jenkins job.
+You won't fill the data correctly, just use the Jenkins job.

 OK, other way: run remote tests - fill remote.properties or to pass value: device (default "Google Pixel 4"")